la-retrouvaille/Data-Analysis-Projects/AirBnB-Listing-Analysis/README.md

 *All data was sourced from Maven Analytics*

 **`paris_listings_sample.csv`**

-   - As the raw listings data was too big to upload on github, I've only uploaded the Paris sample.
-However the whole overview along with any step can be found on `AirBnB_Listings_Analysis_notebook.ipynb`
+> *Note: As the raw listings data was too big to upload on github, I've only uploaded the Paris sample.
+However the whole overview along with any step can be found on `AirBnB_Listings_Analysis_notebook.ipynb`*

 ---